Improving bathroom access for people with disability

 Another great solution is a shower platform.
 This is well suited to showers where this is a step down into the shower area.

-The platform can be installed to raise the height of the shower area so that it’s level with the rest of the bathroom.
+The platform can be installed to raise the height of the shower area so that it is level with the rest of the bathroom.
 Small drainage holes in the platform allow for water to remain in the shower cubicle and flow towards the drainage point.

 Shower platforms are available in a range of materials and can be custom-made to fit within any shower space.
 A ramp to reach the shower platform can also be composed for use with wheeled mobility items such as a shower commode.

-While these are both great solutions it is important to note that there are many other options available, which should be considered on a case-by-case basis.
+While these are both great solutions, it is essential to note that there are many other options available, which should be considered on a case-by-case basis.

-Our Assistive Technology and Home Modifications Team and Advanced Occupational Therapists have specialist knowledge in these assistive technology items and can talk through other options for improving bathroom accessibility, in addition to other options to overcome other barriers within your home.
+Our Assistive Technology and Home Modifications Team have specialist knowledge in these assistive technology items.
+They can talk through other options for improving bathroom accessibility, in addition to other options to overcome other barriers within your home.